kieraneglin/Thumper-Blocks/README.md

 ## Software Configuration

 To reiterate, Thumper is made to work with [Happy Hare][happy-hare] and its 3-position servo.
-You may be able to get it to work with a 2-position servo firmware as long as _every_ extruder move is synced, but this is untested and unsupported.
-Happy Hare will be released soon™!
+2-position servo control is not supported, although technically possible if _every_ extruder move is synchronized with the ERCF.

 `mmu_parameters.cfg`: